Comfort Keepers Home Healthcare Agency Protects Seniors In Inver Grove Heights, MN Against Fraud

 Scammers usually prey on senior citizens because they see them as easy targets.
 Seniors rarely report financial scams and these frauds can be difficult to prosecute, which is why scammers consider these frauds low-risk crimes.
 Sometimes seniors are embarrassed to admit they have been the victim of a scam, which means that they may even keep it a secret from family members.
+This is why it is so important to either check in regularly with your loved one, or work with a reliable home healthcare agency so seniors can easily discuss anything out of the ordinary

 As many frauds are committed online, you can protect your loved one by explaining to them what behaviors are risky and should be avoided.
 You can help them with online purchases and Internet searches.
 Assisting your loved one with paying bills, shopping, and sorting mail can lessen the risk of frauds.
 It is also important to inform your loved one about the most common scams, so they can recognize potentially dangerous situations.
+If you are unable to find the time to do so, that is fine.
+A caregiver from Comfort Keepers home healthcare agency can provide these same supports along with home care services.

 The most popular scams targeting seniors, according to the National Council on Aging (NCOA), are Medicare and health care fraud, reverse mortgage scams, counterfeit prescription drugs, investment schemes, telemarketing, Internet fraud, sweepstakes and lottery scams, funeral and cemetery scams, and fraudulent anti-aging products.